How to Upgrade With ‘sudo apt-get’ Command [2 cases]

 apt-get is one of the popular package managers used to perform different operations including install, remove, update, and upgrade in Debian-based Linux derivatives.
 It can automatically upgrade any package to its latest versions available.
-To make your system more fruitful and wish to have the additional benefits, upgrade packages regularly.
-However, if you don’t know how to upgrade the package just run this sudo apt-get upgrade command in your Ubuntu terminal, it will handle the rest.
-Moreover, you can also upgrade a specific package with apt-get.
+To upgrade all packages on a Debian-based system, just run this sudo apt-get upgradewhile for specific packages, you would execute sudo apt-get upgrade <package-name> in your terminal.
 Stay connected to know more about it.

 In this section, I have explored two different cases to upgrade packages in Linux.
 If you want to upgrade all the packages with a single command, follow Case 01.
 Otherwise, to upgrade a specific package, you can check Case 02.

-Case 01: Upgrade All Packages With the ‘sudo apt-get’ Command
+1. Upgrade All Packages With the “sudo apt-get” Command

 It is always recommended to upgrade your packages daily to have a smooth work environment.
 As it is not such tiresome work, you can do it easily with a simple command in Ubuntu.
 In order to do that, follow the below steps carefully: